mohidbt/promputate/scope.md

 - **Interactive Terminal App** for non-developer use
 - **Comprehensive Static Analysis** for easy domain adaptation

-**Next phase: Dynamic configuration system for easy domain switching! 🎯**
+**Next phase: LLM-powered dynamic configuration for any product domain! 🎯**